The White Wires: WWII (2010–2011)

 The band recorded a cover of The Messengers' 1971 song "That's the Way a Woman Is".
-The four track various artists' compilation album Trouble in Mind 7" was released 17 April 2010 by Chicago's Trouble in Mind Records.
-Only 1,000 copies of this 7" EP were pressed as part of a promotional compilation featuring cover songs by Trouble in Mind artists.
+The four track various artists' compilation album Trouble in Mind 7-inch was released 17 April 2010 by Chicago's Trouble in Mind Records.
+Only 1,000 copies of this 7-inch EP were pressed as part of a promotional compilation featuring cover songs by Trouble in Mind artists.

 In 2010 the band recorded a cover of The Nerves song "Letter to G" written by Jack Lee.
 It was initially released as an audio cassette 27 December 2010 on Los Angeles' Volar Records titled Under the Covers: A Tribute to Paul Collins, Peter Case and Jack Lee.

 In March 2010 The White Wires met The Mean Jeans a band from Portland, Oregon.
 The two bands became good friends and decided to record together.
 The first single from this collaboration was "Please Write" released 31 August 2010 on Dirtnap Records.
 The band's second single from their collaboration "Born on a Saturday Night" from the split-single I Remember How / Born on a Saturday Night was a song written by The Mean Jeans.
 The single was co-released 2 September 2010 on German P. Trash Records and German Timmeheiehumme Records to coincide with the band's European tour.

 Their second full-length album WWII was released to Apple's iTunes service 30 November 2010.

 The first single from their 2010 album WWII was "Be True to Your School ('Til You Get Kicked Out)".

 The band's third album WWIII is expected for release in July 2012.